Swiss Family Allowance 2026: Rates, Eligibility & Apply

 Tax Treatment

 Family allowances are taxable income in Switzerland.
-They appear on your wage statement and must be declared in your tax return.
+They appear on your wage statement and must be declared on your tax return.
 Federal and cantonal authorities treat them as regular income.

 To offset this, parents benefit from:

-- Insurance deduction: portion of children's health insurance premiums often deductible
+- Insurance deduction: a portion of children's health insurance premiums is often deductible

 Common Mistakes